 Students should assemble the appropriate documents to show that they have met the Minimum Academic

 Requirements described above.
 In addition, they must complete a series of application forms for the University

 and the Food Science program.
-Details about admission to MU and graduate study may be obtained from the Graduate School site, including a doctoral time line: forms and requirements.
+Details about admission to MU and graduate study may be obtained from the Office of Graduate Studies site, including a doctoral time line: forms and requirements.

 Once the application materials are assembled, all students should send them to:

 University of Missouri

 Columbia, MO 65211-1300

 Upon receipt of the documents, the application materials will be examined by the Graduate

 Admissions committee.
 Each application will be circulated to the Food Science program faculty.